 The Piedmont Public Schools, in collaboration with Oklahoma Historical Society and the Oklahoma City Zoo, provided professional development workshops to middle school and high school teachers on the use of local and Library of Congress primary sources.
 Connecting with local organizations gave participants access to experts who helped them discover the vast collection of primary sources available to enrich their classrooms.
 Using a train-the-trainer model, participants trained other teachers within their schools, sharing their new knowledge with their peers.

 Contact: Tara Hixon

 The purpose of this project awarded to Oklahoma City Zoo and Oklahoma Department of Education was to introduce teachers to the resources of the Library of Congress, particularly those related to animals, conservation, geography, and history.
 The project conducted a four-day institute for 30 teachers.
 Teachers worked in teams of two or three, which included one teacher and one librarian from a single school in order to encourage collaboration in primary source activities and lesson plans.

 Contact: Amy Stephens

 This project is a joint effort by the Oklahoma State Department of Education, the Oklahoma Department of Libraries, and the Oklahoma Historical Society.
 Professional development was provided for ten teams consisting of one in-service teacher and one school librarian during a four-day workshop.
-Participants were introduced to the integration of primary sources, Library of Congress digital resources, and Oklahoma historical records repositories resources.
+Participants were introduced to the integration of primary sources, the Library of Congress digital resources, and Oklahoma historical records repositories resources.
 The project fostered collaboration as teams worked together to create lesson plans using primary sources.
 Following the workshop, participants were expected to provide professional development to introduce Library of Congress digital resources to their peers at the school and district levels.

 Contact: Elaine Regier